syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 For i As Integer = 0 To frameCount - 1

-page = section.Pages.Add()
+Dim page As PdfPage = pdfDocument.Pages.Add()

-section.PageSettings.Margins.All = 0

-graphics = page.Graphics
+Dim graphics As PdfGraphics = page.Graphics

 tiffImage.ActiveFrame = i